Published by Augustine Kelechi IKEGWU, O.ss.t in Augustine Kelechi IKEGWU, O.ss.t · 14 September 2018

 In closing, let me say that all hands must be on deck for the total abolition of these social vices that are desperately seeking to wipe out Life within the entire society of man.
 There is a great need for the redemption of our fellow humans.
 For all are created equal by the Divine; not to be held captives by the happenings of the surrounding environ.
 Let us join hands in carrying this gospel of liberation to all parts of the world.
 Let us inseminate into these, our brothers and sisters in the world, how to practice authentic personal conversion.
 Let’s help them develop a strong reliance on God’s grace through the sacraments.
 Let’s also assist in their integration into a healthy Christian lifestyle for themselves and that of society.
 Finally, captivation through bad governance can be tackled through charitable welfare works to make up for what those governments have failed to do.
 We can provide liberation through self-help planning in provision of social needs such as, but not limited to, clean water drainage, striving to provide reliable local electrical power, and transport.
 All are created to be one in love with God the Creator.
 Therefore, let the cries and pains of the other be our concern so as to partake in the joy that comes from the one holy society, for “Ubi caritas et amor, Deus tibi est” (where love and charity abides, there God is found).

-To read a brief biography of Augustine Kelechi Ikegwu, go here.
+To visit Augustine Kelechi Ikegwu's Author Page, go here.

 Gevaert, Joseph, il problema dell’Uanio; introduzione all’ Antropologia Filosofica,